clairey-zx81/json-model/README.md

 See the [JSON Model Tutorial](./TUTO.md) for a hands-on overview of JSON Model.

-JSON Model design is presented research papers and reports:
+JSON Model design is presented in research papers and reports:

 - JSON Model: a Lightweight Featureful DSL for JSON.
   Fabien Coelho and Claire Yannou-Medrala.